Is it better to hold U.S. stocks in U.S. dollars, or is it better to hold them in the Canadian equivalent in investment accounts?

 If you hold a U.S. stock in Canadian funds and the Canadian dollar strengthens, the Canadian equivalent of your holdings is worth less in U.S. terms.
 If the U.S. dollar rises, the Canadian equivalent is worth that much more.

-If you travel back and forth frequently, or own U.S property and pay U.S. bills, that’s one reason to hold stocks in U.S. dollar.
+If you travel back and forth frequently, or own U.S property and pay U.S. bills, that’s one reason to hold stocks in U.S. dollars.